 [mediaID...]
 Multiple media identifiers must be separated by spaces.
 The number of media identifiers that can be entered is limited by the local machine's command-line length. [-r] Initiates copy-replace for a medium. [-a] Indicates all files, active and inactive versions, will be copied from the source medium. [-d destinationmediaID] Copy data file(s) to destination media identifier. [-b] Specify blank media for media destination. [-f fill] Fill level threshold between 0 and 100 percent.
 The percentage of the medium that has been written, including active and inactive file versions.
 A default of 0 percent is used if not specified.
 See the Media Defragmentation section above for more information on the fill percentage. [-t mediatype] Defines the type of medium to be used.
-Depending on the platform used, the following media types are supported by Tertiary Manager software: If -t is not specified, the policy class definition will be used. [-u runtime] Maximum allowable time in hours for the command to finish. [-v drivepool] Media Manager software.
+Depending on the platform used, the following media types are supported by Tertiary Manager software: If -t is not specified, the policy class definition will be used. [-u runtime] Maximum allowable time in hours for the command to finish. [-v drivepool] Media Manager drive pool group used to copy the media specified.
+The drive pool must be defined in Media Manager software.
 If the -v option is not used, the default drive pool group will be specified by the policy class definition.
 The special "" character is permitted to identify the drive pool group. [-w fragmentation] The percent (0-100) of wasted space out of the filled space on a medium.
 The percentage is based on the amount of filled media space, not the total capacity of the medium.
 A default of 0 percent is used if not specified.
-See the Media Defragmentation section above for more information on the wasted space percentage.
+See the Media Defragmentation section above for more information on the wasted space percentage. [-G y] Generate and maintain a checksum for each copied file.
+If this option is enabled, a checksum will be generated as each file is written (stored) to the new media.
+Policy class settings are not used when this option is not specified so it defaults to 'n'.
+Any file being copied that already had a checksum generated will ignore this option and continue to use the existing value.